neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/control-panel.md

 ![Size variation slider](/docs/assets/images/size_variation.png)

-The stronger the link between two items, the thicker the link is displayed in the visualization of a network.
+The stronger the link between two items, the thicker the link in the visualization of a network.
 The **Size variation** slider determines the strength of this effect.

 #### Minimum strength and Maximum links